 Web Browser Support

 Airlie Beach Bum is written to strictly conform to World Wide Web Consortium recommendations on how to write web pages.
-Sir Tim Berners-Lee, the inventor of the World Wide Web, is an active director of the World Wide Web Consortium (W3C).
+Sir Tim Berners-Lee, the inventor of the World Wide Web and the first web browser, is an active director of the World Wide Web Consortium (W3C).
 I figure W3C should know what they are talking about.

 Best Viewed in Any Browser?

 All the major browser owners (Microsoft's Internet Explorer, Mozilla's Firefox, Apple's Safari, and Opera) are members of the W3C.
-All have agreed their browsers should comply with W3C recommendations.
+All have agreed their browsers should comply with W3C recommendations and specifications.
 I take the browser designers at their word, that correctly written pages will render correctly.

 Internet Explorer

 Why don't I provide more support for Internet Explorer?
 Because I am sick and tired of writing complicated kluges and special tricks to fix problems in Microsoft's browsers.
-This page will render correctly in any Standards mode browser.
-Microsoft, the errors in rendering are your problem, not mine.
+My pages will display in any Standards mode browser.
+Microsoft, the errors in rendering (or even working at all) are your problem, not mine.
 If I were really intent on not supporting Internet Explorer, I would write my pages in XHTML, and serve it correctly as XHTML.
 We all know what happens in Internet Explorer then!
+Opps!
+That is what I eventually decided to do.

 The Internet Explorer architecture is ancient, with support for Cascading Style Sheets (CSS) dating back to IE3 (the first browser to use CSS), when Microsoft started embracing CSS in their browser battles against the then dominant Netscape browser.
 The Trident rendering engine dates from IE4.
 Due to the importance Microsoft place on maintaining compatibility with the vast number of badly written web sites out there, they have problems when updating.
 Microsoft are continuing to improve standards support in Internet Explorer.
-I look forward to the day when a future version of Internet Explorer renders this web site the way I wrote it.
+I look forward to the day when Internet Explorer 9 displays this web site the way I wrote it.

 Special note to web site designers and developers.
 If you don't know how to write a standard web site, stop claiming that you do.
 Write your broken page in HTML Transitional, not HTML Strict.
 Then browsers would use Quirks (broken) mode, not Standards mode.

-Yes, I know the logo at the bottom of the page falls off the right hand side of the display.
+Yes, I know the logo at the bottom of the page falls off the right hand side of the display on phones.
 The alternatives to fix that on a small display all seem worse to me, so it is working as designed.
 Most alternatives involve horizontal scroll bars, or forcing text sizes.
 These are worse choices, and don't work on all mobile devices.